Please select a second date to complete the range.

 The history of the last century for both Hong Kong and China is mapped out in its streets for those who know where to look.
 Experience how a fusion of extremely different cultures has shaped Hong Kong today from its architecture and art right through to its mind set of the people who call it home.

-At Possession Point, where the British first took control, to the spot where sovereignty was handed over in 1997, the history of Hong Kong as a crown colony lies before you.
+At Possession Point, where Hong Kong became part of the empire, to the spot where sovereignty was handed over in 1997, the history of Hong Kong as a crown colony lies before you.

 On the wide stone steps at Duddell Street, you’ll find old-style lamps that were built between 1875 and 1889 and are the only four original gas lamps remaining in Hong Kong.